-(e) Contracting with Small and Minority Businesses, Women's Business Enterprises, and Labor Surplus Area Firms.
-As set forth in 2 CFR § 200.321 (Contracting with small and minority businesses, women's business enterprises, and labor surplus area firms), non-federal entities must take all necessary affirmative steps to assure that minority businesses, women's business enterprises, and labor surplus area firms are used when possible.
-See also the Terms and Conditions of the Award.

-(f) Procurement of Recovered Materials.
-In accordance with 2 CFR § 200.322 (Procurement of recovered materials), a recipient that is a state agency or agency of a political subdivision of a state and its contractors must comply with section 6002 of the Solid Waste Disposal Act, as amended by the Resource Conservation and Recovery Act (42 U.S.C. § 6962).
-The requirements of Section 6002 include procuring only items designated in guidelines of the Environmental Protection Agency (EPA) at 40 CFR Part 247 that contain the highest percentage of recovered materials practicable, consistent with maintaining a satisfactory level of competition, where the purchase price of the item exceeds \$10,000 or the value of the quantity acquired during the preceding fiscal year exceeded \$10,000; procuring solid waste management services in a manner that maximizes energy and resource recovery; and establishing an affirmative procurement program for procurement of recovered materials identified in the EPA guidelines.

-(g) Contract Cost and Price.
-A recipient must adhere to the cost and contract pricing requirements set forth in 2 CFR § 200.323 (Contract cost and price).
-In particular, a recipient must perform a cost or price analysis in connection with every procurement action in excess of the Simplified Acquisition Threshold (currently \$150,000), including contract modifications.

-(h) Bonding Requirements.
-For construction or facility improvement contracts or subcontracts exceeding the Simplified Acquisition Threshold (currently \$150,000), the bonding requirements set forth in 2 CFR § 200.325 (Bonding requirements) shall apply.

-(i) Required Contract Provisions.
-A recipient, including a State, must ensure that contracts and subcontracts awarded pursuant to a DOC financial assistance award contain the applicable provisions described in 2 CFR § 200.326 (Contract provisions) and in Appendix II to Part 200 (Contract Provisions for non-Federal Entity Contracts Under Federal Awards).

-(j) Wage rate requirements.
+- (e) Contracting with Small Businesses, Minority Businesses, Women's Business Enterprises, Veteran-owned businesses, and Labor Surplus Area Firms.
+As set forth in 2 CFR § 200.321 (Contracting with small businesses, minority businesses, women's business enterprises, veteran-owned businesses, and labor surplus area firms), when possible, the recipient or subrecipient must ensure that small businesses, minority businesses, women's business enterprises, veteran-owned businesses, and labor surplus area firms are used when possible.
+See also the Terms and Conditions of the Award. - (f) Procurement of Recovered Materials.
+In accordance with 2 CFR § 200.323 (Procurement of recovered materials): - (i) A recipient or subrecipient that is a state agency or agency of a political subdivision of a state and its contractors must comply with section 6002 of the Solid Waste Disposal Act, as amended by the Resource Conservation and Recovery Act (42 U.S.C. § 6962).
+The requirements of Section 6002 include procuring only items designated in guidelines of the Environmental Protection Agency (EPA) at 40 CFR Part 247 that contain the highest percentage of recovered materials practicable, consistent with maintaining a satisfactory level of competition, where the purchase price of the item exceeds \$10,000 or the value of the quantity acquired during the preceding fiscal year exceeded \$10,000; procuring solid waste management services in a manner that maximizes energy and resource recovery; and establishing an affirmative procurement program for procurement of recovered materials identified in the EPA guidelines. - (ii) The recipient or subrecipient should, to the greatest extent practicable and consistent with law, purchase, acquire, or use products and services that can be reused, refurbished, or recycled; contain recycled content, are biobased, or are energy and water efficient; and are sustainable.
+This may include purchasing compostable items and other products and services that reduce the use of single-use plastic products.
+See Executive Order 14057, section 101, Policy. - (g) Contract Cost and Price.
+A recipient or subrecipient must adhere to the cost and contract pricing requirements set forth in 2 CFR § 200.324 (Contract cost and price).
+In particular, a recipient must perform a cost or price analysis in connection with every procurement action in excess of the Simplified Acquisition Threshold, including contract modifications. - (h) Bonding Requirements.
+The operating unit or pass-through entity may accept the recipient's or subrecipient's bonding policy and requirements for construction or facility improvement contracts or subcontracts exceeding the Simplified Acquisition Threshold.
+Before doing so, the operating unit or pass-through entity must determine that the Federal interest is adequately protected.
+If such a determination has not been made, the minimum requirements set forth in 2 CFR § 200.326 (Bonding requirements) shall apply. - (i) Required Contract Provisions.
+A recipient, including a State or Indian Tribe, must ensure that contracts and subcontracts awarded pursuant to a DOC financial assistance award contain the applicable provisions described in 2 CFR § 200.327 (Contract provisions) and in Appendix II to Part 200 (Contract Provisions for non-Federal Entity Contracts Under Federal Awards). - (j) Wage rate requirements.
 For construction projects administered by EDA or as otherwise required by applicable program or appropriation legislation, wage rates paid for labor must not be less than the prevailing area wages, as determined by the U.S. Secretary of Labor and embodied in the construction contract pursuant to the requirements of the Davis-Bacon Act, as amended (40 U.S.C. § 276a et seq.).